Leading With Connection | Phoenix Support For Educators

 • Anyone wanting to strengthen a culture of mutual respect, care, and collaboration

-But like any tool, its value comes through reflection and consistent use.
-That’s why we’ve included reflective questions for leaders to use weekly or monthly; simple prompts to help tune in not just to how you’re leading, but how you’re connecting.
+Like any tool, its value comes through reflection and consistent use.
+That’s why we’ve included reflective questions for leaders to use weekly or monthly, simple prompts to help tune in not just to how you’re leading, but how you’re connecting.

 Because at the heart of School Age Care is this truth: